tareksanger/COMP4102_Programming_A2/README.md

 ```

-There is also a sample of a single training session in Part1/train.ipynb.
+OR

+You can also view, training.ipynb to view the completed process - For some odd reason the Model Plots did not want to display in the notebook - So we created a notebook to display the plot_model results.

-For Q1.3 the code can be found in patches.ipynb.
+For Q1.3 the code can be found in patches.ipynb - This displays the patches for 'Model 5'.

 # Question 2